 I decided to include this feature because all MP3 speaker systems currently on the market tend to include this feature"

-Write out a specification for your plant support structure.
+Write out a specification for your amplifier.

 Write these out as bullet points.